Becoming a Leader Is How I Found Community

 College Park Member

-Keenan has been a member of College Park for over 2 years and leads a Small Group.
+Keenan has been a member of College Park since 2018 and leads a Small Group.
 Keenan is passionate about community and enjoys brewing coffee at home to settle in and watch a film or TV show.